 Llinos Owen’s autobiographical textile practice begins with personal written and visual material from her diary.
 Writing has always served as a ritualistic element within the artist’s life from an early age as a way to process different experiences and thoughts relating to the vulnerable themes of personal relationships, mental health and anxiety.
 Although the artist initially wrote in her diary as a form of meditation, the documentation of these experiences unexpectedly, but naturally evolved to become the starting point, a key element to her creative process, and the main source of inspiration for her textile practice.

-Llinos Owen's textile practice explores memories, anxieties, people and personal life experiences through the medium of punch needle rug hooking.
-Owen’s highly personal textile practice explores themes relating to the artist’s identity, personal thoughts and experiences as she views her diaristic inspired pieces as forms of visual storytelling and self portraiture.
+Llinos Owen's textile practice explores memories, relationships, and personal life experiences to create textured tapestries focusing youth culture inspired figurative imagery through the medium of punch needle rug hooking.
+Owen’s highly personal textile practice explores themes relating to the artist’s identity as she views her diaristic inspired pieces as forms of visual storytelling and self portraiture.

 Identity and gender are important themes within Owen's practice as the materials and techniques she explores acknowledges the history of feminine identities by focusing on historically women dominated craft, which blurs the lines between the domestic, the mundane and the gallery space.
 Although the artist predominantly works with textile materials, Owen's practice is heavily drawing focused and still considers her thinking and approach to making as being very painterly.